-Bedrock 2.9 The British Geological Society records of the site show that it is located within the LONDON CLAY FORMATION - CLAY, SILT AND SAND.
-Superficial Deposits 2.10 The British Geological Society records show that the superficial deposits are No results found.
+Bedrock 2.9 The British Geological Society records of the site show that it is located within the London Clay Formation - Clay, Silt and Sand.

+Superficial Deposits 2.10 The British Geological Society records show that the superficial deposits are Langley Silt Member - Clay and Silt.